Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - wound care

-Some pharmacies offer document witnessing services.
+Some pharmacies offer document witnessing services and sick leave certificates.

 - When you ask your pharmacist for a medicine or health advice, let your pharmacist know if you're pregnant.